 The placement process described above looks straightforward on paper.
 In practice, most colleges struggle at specific points that have an outsized impact on overall outcomes.
 Understanding these failure points is key to addressing them effectively.

-Limited faculty resources mean that mock interviews, counseling, and preparation support reach only 10-20% of the student body.
-The remaining 80% enter the placement process underprepared.
+Limited faculty resources mean that mock interviews, counseling, and preparation support often reach the students who already ask for help.
+Quieter students can enter the placement process underprepared.

 Placement officers lack real-time data on which students are ready, which ones need help, and where specific skill gaps exist across departments.
 Decisions are made on intuition rather than evidence.